 In conclusion, whether you’re interested in history, sports, or music – there’s something for everyone in Manchester!

 1. London — 11,262,000

 London is the most populated city in the United Kingdom, with almost 12 million inhabitants.
 Apart from being the most populated city, it is also the capital city of England.
 London is also one of the world’s oldest cities, with its history going back farther than two millennia.
 Roman sovereignty over London began in 43 AD and lasted until the fall of the Roman Empire in the fifth century AD.
 The city was named Londinium at the time, the name the Romans gave the town, and it had 50,000 residents by the third century, mostly because of the influence of its port.
 During the ninth century, the town suffered numerous Viking attacks.
 Danish immigrants moved there because of these attacks, promoting trade in the town and turning it into the first urban center in England.

 The port of London developed into a major European hub for shipping around the 14th century.
 The port’s relevance grew even more in the 15th century because of the local textile industry’s influence.
 London continued to grow throughout the centuries, welcoming more immigrants and establishing more industries.
 London is one of the most captivating cities in the world and one of the most popular travel destinations.
 It’s no surprise that the city attracts more than 20 million tourists annually with its breathtaking tourist sites and exciting activities.
 Some of the top tourist sites to visit include Buckingham Palace, the Tower of London, and the National Gallery.

-Discover the 10 Most Populated Cities in Germany
+Summary of the 3 Most Populated Cities in the United Kingdom

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.